svenko99/alfred-notion-search/README.md

 - **Online Search**: Type `n` followed by your search query to search your Notion pages online.
 - **Offline Search**: Type `ns` followed by your search query to search your Notion pages offline.
 - **Data Update**: Type `nupdate` and enter to update your local data for offline searches.
 I suggest to do that firstly when you download this workflow.

-- If you hit enter on the outputed page it will open either in browser or in Notion app.

   ![screenshot](images/screenshot1.png)